Explore this course:

-This masters course give you a solid grounding in experimental science, with personal supervision and tutorials by experienced scientists, based in modern, well-equipped labs, leading to a project in which you design and conduct your own research.
-You will learn cutting edge science from research leaders, and gain practice in reading scientific literature and writing reports.
+This masters course will provide you with high-level skills in practical experimental science, through personal supervision and training by experienced academic scientists, in modern, well-equipped laboratories, leading to a project where you’ll design and conduct your own research.

-Assessment is based on a combination of coursework, project work, formal examinations and a dissertation.
+Assessment is based on a combination of coursework, practical laboratory work, oral presentations, formal examinations and a dissertation.

 The School of Biosciences brings together more than 100 years of teaching and research expertise across the breadth of biology.